 3. Be flexible eating out

 Eating out my seem like an impossible feat at first but it gets easier once you get the hang of it, I promise.
 The trick?
 Be flexible and open minded with the menu (mix and match ingredients and check out the sides menu for vegan-friendly options), be nice to waiters/waitresses, and don’t be anal.
-By that I mean, if something has a hint of butter or egg in it maybe you can let it pass?
-For me, as long as butter, eggs or cheese are not the main ingredients, I let it pass when I’m eating out.
-E.g. It’s ok if some ghee has been used in the cooking process for an indian vegetarian meal (as it’s likely to be minimal) but I won’t choose a paneer cheese dish.
-No one likes a food bore so it works for me to be flexible and social when I’m out and then as true as I like when I’m at home.
+By that I mean, if something has a hint of butter in it maybe you can let it pass?
+For me, as long as butter, eggs or cheese are not the main ingredients I don’t get too caught up.
+For example, it’s ok if some ghee has been used in an Indian vegetarian meal (it’s likely to be minimal) but I won’t choose a paneer cheese dish.
+No one likes a food bore so it works for me to be flexible when social and then as true to veganism as I like when I’m at home.
 That way I get to keep my friends and social life too!

 4. Eat more!